createvibe/email-scheduler/README.md

 # Email Scheduler

-*CAUTION: This is not yet fully tested and may not work as expected.
-Check back really really soon for a stable release.*
+*NOTE: This has only been tested with MySQL and does not yet support Oracle or PGSQL*

 Thanks for stopping by.
 The Email Scheduler was written for a friend in need.
 As you find yourself here, perhaps I have made yet another friend in need.